hyperskill/android-projects-template/README.md

 # project-android-template

 This project is a template for any hyperskill android project you want to create.
-The wizard will guide you to initialize a your custom project.
+The wizard will guide you to initialize a project.

 ## Getting Started